 Tempeh is another soy product that is often sold alongside bean curd or tofu.
 Cooked, fermented soybeans are pressed into a dense cake along with beans, grains, and flavorings.
 The mixture can vary depending on the brand.
-Tempeh and pressed firm bean curd can be used similarly in recipes, but tempeh has more a stronger, nutty flavor.
+Tempeh and pressed-firm bean curd can be used similarly in recipes, but tempeh has a stronger, nuttier flavor.
 It is often used as a replacement for meat in stir-fries.

 There are a number of varieties of bean curd, with products more commonly labeled as tofu.
 It is most commonly sold as blocks ranging in firmness from silken or soft to extra firm.
 There are also a number of preserved tofu products available, especially at Asian markets.